nbulischeck/DCTF/README.md

 ### Hint - Line 9

-The hint is not required, but FBCTF and CTFd allow for hints to be given in challenges.
+The hint is required if you want to generate valid FBCTF configs.
+If your challenge does not need a hint, simply put two quotation marks.

 ### Barebones `config.yml`